Four Commanderies of Han: Revisionism

 While promoted by the academic community of North Korea, and supported by certain writers and historians in South Korea, this theory is not recognized in the mainstream academic circles of South Korea, the United States, China, and Japan.
 Most Korean scholars in the Goryeo and Joseon dynasties considered the location of Lelang county somewhere around today's Pyongyang area based on the Korean history record Samguk Yusa.
 There were also scholars who believe that Lelang was in Liaodong, such as Pak Chiwŏn, a Joseon dynasty silhak scholar who had conducted field research in Manchuria during his visit to Qing in 1780.
 Pak claimed that the location of commandries were actually in the Liaodong area in The Jehol Diary.
 Ri Ji Rin (Lee Ji Rin), a respected North Korean historian who obtained his Ph.D. in history from China's top university Peking University in 1961, in his published Research on Ancient Korea suggests that based on the initial records of Chinese texts and archaeological findings in Liaodong, the Han commanderies were located in Liaodong Peninsula.
 Another historian from South Korea, Yoon Nae-hyun also published a similar research in 1987, suggesting the Han commanderies were not in Korean peninsula.

+In 2016, Harvard University's Early Korea Project lost its funding following political pressure from the South Korean culture minister nominee Do Jong-hwan and several other lawmakers.
+The incident was triggered by Harvard historian Mark Byington's argument that Lelang Commandery was located in Pyongyang.
+Byington noted that pseudohistorians enjoyed open government support during Do's term as culture minister.